 By contrast, the Naked Bike Ride series, which catalogues several years of the Cardiff bike rides together, contain a mix of sharp and defocused shots, black and white and colour.
 The remaining galleries contain some colour mixed with the black and white, either because it is the colour itself that is important in the context or because the shots are from a period when I was shooting exclusively in colour.

 If I had to play to a market it would be different, perhaps, but I have little market sensitivity.
 Possibly having few roots in any one country fosters a greater awareness of cultural similarities than of differences and this transfers to my perspective on image making.
 We can never place ourselves in the shoes of other makers but we can sense, I think, an equivalence between depictions of a bison hunt scratched onto a cave wall and the photojournalist's record of an atrocity.
 Mankind's history is a fairly short story and visual associations have breadth.
-Each person brings their own background and make-up to their appreciation of an image and will interpret anything new through the filters and blinkers of memory.
+Each person brings their own background and make-up to their appreciation of an image and will interpret anything new through the filters of memory.

 You will see what you choose in an image and relate to it in your own way.
 I hope you enjoy them.